I’ve been attempting to discover myself my entire life.

 I know that God is a fighter.
 He fights for justice.
 He fights for the meek.
 He fights for the pure in heart.
 He fights for His people.
 We are called to nothing less.

-So, while I count my life as nothing in the grand scheme of things, I count my calling as everything.
+So, while I count my life as nothing in the grand scheme of things, I count my calling in Jesus as everything.

 And if I do this, if I really am going to do this, then I need to be prepared to fight for that calling.
 I can’t allow others to dissuade me from my true identity in God.